Is there a male body image crisis?

 There was a time not so long ago when grooming was just for horses and spinning was limited to cricket deliveries.
-A time when the six-pack had yet to be invented and the only numbers that mattered for men were 20 Players, a Party Seven and a packet of three.
+A time when the six-pack had yet to be invented and the only numbers that mattered for men were 20 players, a party seven, and a packet of three.

 Seemingly, men have changed a lot.
-We generally smoke less, exercise more, drink less, moisturise more.
+We generally smoke less, exercise more, drink less, and moisturise more.
 We know more about wine and fashion and less about WWII and tinkering under the bonnet of a Ford Capri.
 More gym will fix it, less, well, you get the idea.
 So this is progress, this is a good thing, right?
 Perhaps.
 For men’s new-found desire to take better care of themselves has come about partly as a result of brands and advertisers realising that what had worked with women for so many years could also work with the opposite sex.

 Men were sold a new image of what they could and should be.
 Similar insecurities were played upon and predictably, men’s self-image has taken a nosedive.
-Now Beat, the UK’s eating disorder charity, believes approximately 1.25 million people have problems, and around 25 per cent of these are male.
-Similarly, the number of adult men admitted to hospital with an eating disorder rose by 70 per cent between 2010 and 2016 – the same increase as among women.

-Hurst believes social media can make things more difficult, and promote a deeply unrealistic view of the world.
+Jacqueline believes social media can make things more difficult, and promote a deeply unrealistic view of the world.
 “Somebody said, ‘Nobody’s life is as interesting as their Instagram feed’ and that’s very true.
 When do you see people posting pictures of themselves after they’ve had a row with their wife or been shouted at by their boss?”